Jacob Koschitzke: Hawthorn

-Koschitzke's AFL career started by playing with the Hawthorn affiliate Box Hill Hawks.
-Here, under the tutelage of Hawthorn aligned coaches, he spent his first year developing for the rigors of AFL football.
-A key position player with strong hands and a penetrating kick, he reads the game well.
-He is composed with the ball in hand and makes good decisions providing defensive rebound.
+Jacob Koschitzke began his AFL career with the Box Hill Hawks, an affiliate of the Hawthorn Football Club.
+In his first season, he developed under Hawthorn-aligned coaching staff while adapting to the physical and tactical demands of AFL football.
+He has played as a key position player, contributing in marking contests and defensive transition play.

 Koschitzke had to negotiate a difficult COVID-19 affected season.
 He showed promise during the pre-season games and with scratch matches against other AFL clubs.
 Later in the year he was moved to the forward line and seemed to thrived.

 A big pre-season in 2021 and a dominant game at full forward against in which he kicked six goals showed that he was ready for the big time.

 Koschitzke played his first AFL game for Hawthorn as part of the trio that debuted in the opening round of the 2021 AFL season against Essendon at Marvel Stadium.

-Koschitzke played 48 games over 5 seasons for Hawthorn, before he was traded to at the end of the 2023 AFL season.
+Koschitzke played 48 games over 5 seasons for Hawthorn, he requested and was traded to at the end of the 2023 AFL season.